 top of page

-Can I close a limited company with debts? (and how to do it)
+Can I close a limited company with debts?
+A Complete Guide

 • adambrassington85

-Summary: Yes, you can close a limited company with debts and start again, but only if you follow the correct legal process and appoint an insolvency practitioner (IP).
+Yes, you can close a limited company with debts and start again, but only if you follow the correct legal process and appoint an insolvency practitioner (IP) to act on your behalf.

 Can You Close a Limited Company With Debts?